qua-platform/qua-libs/Tutorials/intro-to-timing/readme.md

     ![Two pulses from different elements](timing_example1.PNG)

+The two pulses start at the same time since they relate to different elements.

 2. Two pulses from different elements with wait command.

     ![Two pulses from different elements with wait command](timing_example2.PNG)

+The play on the resonator is delayed by a 400 ns (100 cycles).

 3. Two pulses from different elements with align command (deterministic case).